 Each team takes the test in its own area within a large room.
 Each round is conducted separately with the correct answers being read after answer sheets have been collected.
 Teams each receive their own final scores privately.
 Final scores are shared anonymously at the end of the contest.

 Does the contest use a buzzer?

-How do students progress to the state contest?
+How do students progress to the Championship Contest?

-*The regional contests are held at a minimum of nine different sites.
-Registered teams are assigned regions based on geographic locations (with consideration for a balance of school representation at each site).
+The regional contests are held at 10 different sites across Minnesota and one in Utah.
+Registered teams are assigned regions based on geographical locations (with consideration for a balance of school representation at each site).
 Each regional contest begins at 1 p.m. and is usually completed between 3:30 and 4 p.m.
-The top two regional teams from different schools/organizations advance to the state competition.
+The top two regional teams from different schools or organizations advance to the championship in February.

 A big change to the contest in 2017 was the elimination of contest CDs and a move to Naxos streaming as the official listening platform.
 As an organization, we believe that trends in technology are dictating a move away from compact discs.
 Just as the contest transitioned from cassette tapes to CDs in the 1990s, it is time to move from CDs to a digital format.
 The MLC Playlist may now be downloaded for offline listening.